gogasuknidze/The-electrobrachistochrone/README.md

 the motion is in the relativistic regime.

 The optimization algorithm is almost the same as in the classical case.
-The only modifications are the parameters defined above.
+The only changes are the parameters that are defined differently.

-From physical intuition, we expect the optimal path in the relativistic regime to approach a straight line.
-At relativistic velocities, further increases in speed become negligible, so there is no longer an advantage in initially descending to gain additional velocity.
-Instead, the particle should follow the shortest path between the two points.
-This prediction is also supported by analytical derivations available in the literature, which show that the relativistic solution for this situation is a straight line.
+From physical intuition, we expect the optimal path in the relativistic regime to be a straight line.
+At relativistic velocities, there is no advantage in initially descending because any further increase in velocity becomes negligible.
+Therefore, the particle should choose the shortest path between the initial and final points.

+This prediction is also supported by analytical derivations available in the literature, which show that the solution for this situation is indeed a straight line.